mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 “Te Shan held up his sitting mat and said, “Teacher!””

-> Kuei Shan reached for his whisk,
+So, “Kuei Shan reached for his whisk.”

-Immediately, Kuei Shan started to move toward whisk; whisk is one of the Zen ... ceremonial. ...
-We have now in the modern age, we use a very beautiful, sometimes we use a ... tail of a horse hair.
-Sometimes, I don’t know, very beautiful anyway.
-In ancient times, it is said that was used for keeping away mosquitoes and flies.
-So now we use it for ceremony, keeping away devils *[he laughs]*.
-And purifying all over, wherever it is, and also people.
-ANd also, that whisk is manifestation of suchness, truth, originally.
+Immediately, Kuei Shan started to move toward [the] whisk.
+[The] whisk is one of the Zen [things], ceremonial [stuff].
+Have you ever seen [this]?
+It’s a beautiful one.
+Now, in the modern age, we use a very beautiful [one]; sometimes we use hair from a horse’s tail.
+I don’t know; very beautiful anyway.
+In ancient times, it is said that it was used for keeping away mosquitoes and flies.
+So now we use it for ceremony, keeping away devils, *[he laughs]* and purifying all over, wherever it is, and also people.
+And also, [the] whisk is [a] manifestation of suchness, truth.
 But originally, still in China, maybe it was used for keeping away mosquitoes and flies.

+##### 18:40

+So immediately,

-> whereupon Te Shan shouted, shook out his sleeves, and left.
+> Kuei Shan reached for his whisk, whereupon Te Shan shouted, shook out his sleeves, and left.

-This is very interesting, because, Kuei Shan didn’t answer anything, didn’t say anything, but immediately he started to move something toward the whisk, and immediately Te Shan shouted, shook out his sleeves, and left.
+This is very interesting, because Kuei Shan didn’t say anything, but immediately he started to move toward the whisk; and immediately Te Shan shouted, shook out his sleeves, and left.

-In this story, first let’s imagine Te Shan, first Te Shan went to the Buddha Hall, and going back and forth, to the west and east, and said, “Nothing.”
+In this story, let’s imagine Te Shan.
+First, Te Shan went to the [Buddha Hall](glossary#buddha-hall), and [he walked] back and forth, to the west and east, and [he] said, “Nothing.”
 “Nothing” means there is nothing in the monastery.
-“I came here to check for something here, about Kuei Shan.
-I wanted to check Kuei Shan; I wanted to know who Kuei Shan is.
-But it’s not necessary to see Kuei Shan because I feel from the Buddha’s teaching hall already there is nothing; so it’s not necessary to see Kuei Shan.”
-So he left.
+[He might think,] “I came here to check for something about Kuei Shan.
+I wanted to ... know who Kuei Shan is.
+But ...
+I already feel from the Buddha’s Teaching Hall [that] there is nothing, so it’s not necessary to see Kuei Shan.”
+Then he left.
 That is really rude. *[he laughs]* Extraordinary.
 Very rude.

-But on the way back, on the way to leaving the Zen monastery, he reflects upon himself, “Oh, I was a little bit course.
-So I should come back to see Kuei Shan with ????”
+But on the way to leaving the Zen monastery, he reflected upon himself: “Oh, I was a little bit course.
+I should go back to see Kuei Shan with [clarity?]”

-And then, immediately after Te Shan saw Kuei Shan sitting there, that is really sort of snake sitting with head ... and Te Shan just like a frog. *[laughter]* Te Shan is sitting here and ....
+And then, immediately after Te Shan saw Kuei Shan sitting there, that is really sort of like a snake sitting [there] *[he laughs]* and Te Shan just like a frog. *[laughter]* ...
 I can imagine the situation.
-Te Shan really ... boasted of himself, great Zen Master.
-So he went back, a little bit reflecting on himself, but still, very hard.
-A holy air.
-So immediately there is Kuei Shan sitting there, and then Te Shan said “Teacher!”
+Te Shan really was rude and boasted of himself, “[I am a] Great Zen Master”.
+So he went back, a little bit reflecting on himself, but still, very ‘high’, a very ‘holy’ air.
+So immediately there is Kuei Shan sitting there, and Te Shan said “Teacher!”

-But when Te Shan said “Teacher!”, that is already Kuei Shan knows his mind, because he realizes, Kuei Shan could read Te Shan’s mind through the teacher.
-Very holy air there.
-But Kuei Shan didn’t say anything, but it is completely beyond discussion.
-Even though no matter how long you discuss about that, you cannot collect or you cannot accept or you cannot handle.
-So immediately he tried to take a whisk.
-Whisk means daily routine, daily life, human daily life.
+But when Te Shan said “Teacher!”, already Kuei Shan knows his mind, because Kuei Shan could read Te Shan’s mind through the [word] “Teacher.”
+A very holy air, there.
+But Kuei Shan didn’t say anything, because it is completely beyond discussion: no matter how long you discuss about that, you cannot correct, or you cannot accept, or you cannot handle [it].
+So immediately, he tried to take the whisk.

+##### 23:28

+[The] ‘whisk’ means daily routine, human daily life.
 Without daily living, you cannot exist.
-Well, even enlightenment, how can you attain enlightenment.
+Even enlightenment: how can you attain enlightenment?
 Without your body and mind, can you attain enlightenment?
 No way.
-So enlightenment is just like scenery you can see on the way to travel, I told you very often.
-It’s not something extra, something unusual, which makes you exciting; it is pretty usual case.
+So enlightenment is just like scenery you can see on the way [during] travel; I [tell] you [this] very often.
+It’s not something extra, something unusual, which makes you exciting; it is a pretty usual case.
 When you take a trip, very naturally you can attain enlightenment, you can see the scenery.
-That’s why Kuei Shan knows pretty well that for Te Shan enlightenment is something special.
-That’s why he really hangs on to enlightenment etc. It makes his attitude very course.

-So Kuei Shan knows pretty well, that’s why he immediately picked up his whisk.
-Picking up a whisk is already answer to Te Shan.
+That’s why Kuei Shan knows pretty well that for Te Shan, enlightenment is something special.
+He really hangs on to enlightenment, et cetera; it makes his attitude a very a holy air.
+Kuei Shan knows [that] pretty well, that’s why he immediately picked up his whisk.
+Picking up a whisk is already [an] answer to Te Shan.

-Te Shan was also not a stupid monk, because he was practicing for many many years, studying the Zen sutras etc. So he was also very sharp.
+Te Shan was also not a stupid monk, because he was practicing for many, many years, studying the Zen sutras, et cetera, so he was also very sharp.
 So immediately he shouted, screamed.
-Because, what do you mean, whisk?
-What do you mean, daily living?
-Well you should keep your mouth shut; enlightenment is completely beyond daily living or not daily living.
-“Shut up”; sort of a “shut up.”
+Because [he thought], “What do you mean, ‘whisk’?
+What do you mean, ‘daily living’?
+You should keep your mouth shut!
+Enlightenment is completely beyond daily living or not daily living.”
+It’s sort of a “shut up!”
 So he shouted.

-And Te Shan shouted and shook out his sleeves and left.
-Still there is a .. very boast there.
+Te Shan shouted and shook out his sleeves and left.
+Still there is a holy [air], very boastful.

 And Setchō added the comment, “Completely exposed.”

 ##### 26:20

-“Te Shan turned his back on the teaching hall, put on his straw sandals, and departed.”
+> Te Shan turned his back on the teaching hall, put on his straw sandals, and departed.

 So finally, he left the monastery, and that evening Kuei Shan asked the head monk, “Where is that newcomer who came this morning?”

 The head monk said, “He left already.”

 And Kuei Shan said, “Maybe in the future he could build a grass hut on the summit of the mountain, and slander Buddhas and patriarchs.”

-Well that means, in a sense, Kuei Shan really respected his practice, but on the other hand, he didn’t accept his practice.
-So because stil there is “dregs” in the bottom of the bottle, still dregs.
-Which is called enlightenment when you hang on even slightly to something, well there is dregs.
+That means, in a sense, Kuei Shan really respected his practice; but on the other hand, he didn’t accept his practice.
+Because still there are ‘dregs’ in the bottom of the bottle, which is called enlightenment.
+When you hang on to something even slightly, there are dregs.
 It makes your attitude very rude and ‘holy’, and sometimes very rough.

-So finally, Setchō added to the comment in the last part of this case, “He adds frost to snow.”
-Whatever you say, finally, nothing to say.
-Because Te Shan’s practice is pretty good.
-But still there is a haughty air.
-A haughty air for him is not something wrong, bad, but he has to check himself constantly.
+Finally, Setchō added to the comment in the last part of this case: “He adds frost to snow.”
+Whatever you say, finally, [there is] nothing to say; because Te Shan’s practice is pretty good, but still there is a haughty air.
+A haughty air for him is not something ‘wrong’ [or] bad, but he has to check himself constantly.

+##### 29:15

 What is Buddha’s way?
-Buddha’s way is not something you can see by, sort of added to marks Buddha has, which is called enlightenment, or by your wonderful face, by your attitude, by your ... remarks...
-Buddha couldn’t be seen by.
-So Buddha is, day after day, you have to be alive.
-Alive.
-Be alive.
+Buddha’s way is not something you can see by sort of additional ‘marks’ [which] Buddha has, which are called enlightenment, or your wonderful face, or your attitude; Buddha can’t be seen by [these] salutary marks.
+Buddha is day after day, you have to be *alive*.
+Anyway, alive. *[he laughs]* Be alive.
 I don’t know how.
-Be alive aiming at the destination; that is Buddha.
-For human beings, destination is Buddha.
+Be alive, aiming at the destination: that is a Buddha.
+For human beings, [the] destination is Buddha.

-We don’t know what is the Buddha.
-Well, we know, we can explain, and Buddha is very clear from Buddhism.
-But it’s not clear finally; nothing to touch.
-But it’s alive.

-Anyway, regardless of whether you are conscious of it or not, we have to move toward that, and daily living must be alive.

-This ‘be alive’ means, from moment to moment, wherever you are, beyond criticism.
-Anyway, your life must be alive.
+We don’t know what is a Buddha.
+Well, we know; we can explain, and Buddha is very clear from Buddhism.
+But, finally it’s not clear; [there is] nothing to touch.
+It’s alive.
+Anyway, regardless of whether you are conscious of it or not, we have to move toward that, and [our] daily living must be alive.
+This ‘be alive’ means that from moment to moment, wherever you are, beyond criticism, your life must be alive.

 But it’s not so easy.
-“Be alive” – it seems to be easy, but it’s not so easy.
-Because, if you judge your life or evaluate your life, immediately you are bogged down with evaluation, and [values?], good or bad, right or wrong.
+“Be alive”: it seems to be easy, but it’s not so easy.
+Because, if you judge your life or evaluate your life, immediately you are bogged down with evaluation, and [values?], good or bad, right and wrong.
+This is very common.

-But this is very common.
-It’s not so easy.
-And then you judge yourself; to judge yourself by what?
-Experience; sort of a ... .mark Buddha has.
-You did something wrong, so you’re a “bad boy” – this is sort of you are judged by you’re result, you have done.
+And then you judge yourself.
+Judge yourself by what?
+[The] experience you get; sort of a salutary mark Buddha has.
+You did something wrong, so you’re a “bad boy” – this is sort of [that] you are judged by your result, [what] you have done.

-But that is something you cannot ignore, but you cannot judge yourself, you cannot evaluate yourself by that which you have done.
-That [isn’t?] something you have to carry on your back forever.
-And day by day, you have to be alive.
+That is something you cannot ignore, but you cannot evaluate yourself by that which you have done.
+That [isn’t] something you have to carry on your back forever.
+Day by day, you have to be alive, beyond this.
+So, *it is* Buddha.

+##### 32:34

-So, it is Buddha.
-If you can judge by your feeling or character or the result of which you have done, well a that time, it is not Buddhism, because whatever you can do, you can deepen your life, through the company, through working in the office, through painting, through music, whatever you do, you can deepen yourself and your life.
+If you can judge by your feeling, or the character, or the result which you have done, well at that time, it is not Buddhism – because whatever you do, you can deepen your life.
+Through working in the company, through working in the office, through painting, through music – whatever you do, you can deepen yourself and your life.

 At that time, people judge or evaluate you by what?
 Your achievement.
 “Good Dainin.
-Good Dainin.
 You’re great.
 Your painting is great.”
-But Buddhism is not part of human life; Buddhism is pointing out life as a whole, the whole of life.
-“Not only part” means if you have a profession which is called painting, in the area of tha painting you can show wonderful personality in the area of the painting.
-That is the result.
-But it doesn’t connect with your daily living, daily routine is something separate, something particular, extra.
-So even though you become a great painter, still life is messy; pretty easily, life is messy.
+But, Buddhism is not [only] a part of human life; Buddhism is pointing out life as a whole, the *whole* of life.

+“Not only part” means, if you have a profession which is called painting, you can show wonderful personality in the area of painting.
+That is a result.
+But it doesn’t connect with your daily living; [your] daily routine is something separate, something particular, *extra*.
+So even though you become a great painter, still, life is messy.
+Pretty easily, life is messy.

 But Buddhism is not something like this.
-Buddhism always focuses on the whole of life.
-Even the ... changes.
-Even though right in the middle of evaluation and judgement, good or bad, right and wrong, still there is stillness.
-You can handle yourself being alive.
+Buddhism always focuses on the *whole* of life, even in daily routine.
+Even right in the middle of evaluation and judgement, good or bad, right and wrong – still there is stillness.
+You can handle yourself, being alive.

 ##### 35:00